IdolFest/event-website/src/markdown-pages/events/meet-and-greet-schedule.md

-**This list has not yet been updated for US IdolFes 2025;** feel free to check out our 2024 schedule for an idea of how we organize our meet and greets!
+**This list has not yet been updated for U.S. IdolFes 2025;** feel free to check out our 2024 schedule for an idea of how we organize our meet and greets!

 # V﻿endor Hall Meet and Greets